First-order quantum phase transitions as condensations in the space of states: Comparing OBC with PBC

 \section{Comparing OBC with PBC}

-Here, we report the analysis for the model of Eq.~(11) and compare the case with OBC, Fig.~\ref{fig1}, with the case with PBC, Fig.~\ref{fig2}.
+Here, we elaborate on the model of Eq.~(\ref{FermionH}) and compare the case with OBC, Fig.~\ref{figa3}, with the case with PBC, Fig.~\ref{figa4}.
 We observe that only marginal differences emerge and the critical point remains located in the same position of the OBC case, $g_\mathrm{c}\simeq 4$.
-In the Letter we show a case with OBC to avoid the sign problem which affects the MCS of any fermionic system, except those in 1D with OBC.
-In our case, this would affect the MCS of $E_\mathrm{norm}$ (whereas $E$ and $E_\mathrm{cond}$ are evaluated via exact diagonalization and analytically) reported in support of the general theory, even tough, we actually locate the critical point by means of $\Delta_1$, which does not make use of $E\mathrm{norm}$.
-Interestingly, as mentioned in the Letter, we observe that the gap $\Delta$ does not present a minimum in correspondence of $g_\mathrm{c}$.
+In Section \ref{spinless.fermions.with.external.field} we show a case with OBC to avoid the sign problem which affects the MCS of any fermionic system, except those in 1D with OBC.
+In our case, this would affect the MCS of $E_\mathrm{norm}$ (whereas $E$ and $E_\mathrm{cond}$ are evaluated via exact diagonalization and analytically) reported in support of the general theory, even tough, we actually locate the critical point by means of $\Delta_1$, which does not make use of $E_\mathrm{norm}$.
+Interestingly, as mentioned in Section \ref{spinless.fermions.with.external.field}, we observe that the gap $\Delta$ does not present a minimum in correspondence of $g_\mathrm{c}$.
 In fact, for $g\to 0$, the GS energy of the model with PBC becomes degenerate, causing a null gap in such a limit.
 However, as in all the other cases, $\Delta$ changes dramatically its character when passing from the normal phase, $g<g_\mathrm{c}$, where it has a wildly oscillating behavior, to the condensed phase, $g>g_\mathrm{c}$, where it has a clear smooth behavior.